Ryan-M-Smith/Quinton-VoiceAssistant/README.md

 libraries and templates for developing Quinton ToolKits.

 For reference, I will refer to all of these as "versions" and any numbered version (e.g., Quinton-VoiceAssistant-0.1.0) as a "release".

+### About the Name

+As you've probably already figured out, the voice assistant's name is Quinton.
+If you don't like the name and want to change it, just modify the wake word in [config.yaml](data/config/config.yaml).

 ### Features and Limitations